Great Stuart Street is superbly located connecting Moray Place with Randolph Crescent.

 The development of Moray Place was commenced by the Earl of Moray in 1822 and Great Stuart Street was developed at the same time as Moray Place, Randolph Crescent, and Ainslie Place.

-There is a splendid choice of shops around George Street and a fine selection of restaurants, theatres and cinemas within easy reach.
+There is a broad choice of shops around George Street and a fine selection of restaurants, theatres and cinemas within walking distance.

 Owners may apply for access to private gardens located on Ainslie Place, Randolph Crescent, Moray Gardens as well as the Bank Gardens linking to the Water of Leith.
 Parking is available with a residents permit by arrangement with Edinburgh Council.